-A response rate of 71% (85%) was reached.
-The decreased response rate is being investigated but may in part be attributed to more smaller suppliers, with more limited resources and aptitude to respond to complex surveys, included in the survey.
-The proportion of spend based on suppliers that responded divided by the spend of all suppliers in scope for the survey was 87% (85%).
+A response rate of 79% (71%) was reached.
+The proportion of spend (in relevant product categories) of the respondents divided by the relevant spend of all suppliers in scope for the survey was 95% (87%).

-Of the responding suppliers, 48% indicated that they either had no 3TGs (see definitions) in products supplied to Electrolux, or that they have 3TGs that pose no conflict concern.
-A comparison with previous years is irrelevant, as several supplier categories with little or no 3TGs have been excluded from this year's survey.
+Of the responding suppliers, 41% (48%) indicated that they either had no 3TGs (see definitions) in products supplied to Electrolux Group, or that they have 3TGs that pose no conflict concern.

-Thirteen (6%) of the surveyed suppliers indicated that they source gold from a refinery which is not certified as Conflict-Free.
-Electrolux has approached these suppliers and work is ongoing to eliminate this source of materials from their supply chain.
+Sixteen (7%) of the surveyed suppliers indicated that they source gold from a refiner, and/or tin from a refiner which is not certified as Conflict-Free.
+Electrolux Group has approached these suppliers and work is ongoing among several of these suppliers to eliminate these sources of material from their supply chain.

-In 2021, Electrolux performed a limited pilot study on 23 suppliers to understand their implementation of controls for the sourcing of cobalt.
-One of these suppliers was associated with three uncertified cobalt smelters in the DRC.
-This supplier has been approached and investigation and action are ongoing.
+In 2022, Electrolux Group performed a limited study on 23 suppliers to understand their implementation of controls for the sourcing of cobalt and mica.
+Two of these suppliers were associated with four uncertified cobalt smelters in the DRC.
+These suppliers have been approached and the status is actively followed up.